AlexJoeWin/AlexJoeWin/README.md

-## 🔧 What I Do
+## 🔧 What I Like To Do

-- 🧠 Architect (modular) ML pipelines and secure backend APIs
+- 🧠 Architect systems, pipelines and backend APIs
 - 🛠 Automate workflows across Unix, Windows, and cloud platforms
 - 🐳 Containerize Python apps with Docker for reproducible deployment